-Kristin Dolan Age: 55 Director Since: 2017 Skills and Qualifications: • Extensive business and senior executive experience • Public company board experience • Knowledge of the Company and on-going service as a Company Director Committees: • Audit Public Company Directorships Held During the Past 5 Year: • Madison Square Garden Entertainment Corp.
-(April 2020 - present) • Revlon, Inc. (2017 - present) • MSG Networks, Inc. ("MSG Networks") (2018 - July 2021) • AMC Networks Inc. (2011 - present) • Madison Square Garden Sports Corp.
-(2015 - December 2021) • The Wendy's Company (2017 - present)
+Kristin Dolan Age: 55 Skills and Qualifications: Committees: • Extensive business and senior executive experience • Audit Director Since: • Public company board experience Public Company Directorships Held During the 2017 • Knowledge of the Company and on-going service Past 5 Year: as a Company Director • Madison Square Garden Entertainment Corp.
+(April 2020 - present) • Revlon, Inc. (2017 - present) MSG Networks, Inc. ("MSG Networks") (2018 - July 2021) • AMC Networks Inc. (2011 - present) Madison Square Garden Sports Corp.
+(2015 - December 2021) • The Wendy's Company (2017 - present) Ms. Dolan has served as a Director of the Company since May 2017 and has served as a member of the Company's Audit Committee since July 2020.
+She also has served since November 2016 as Founder and Chief Executive Officer of

-Ms. Dolan has served as a Director of the Company since May 2017 and has served as a member of the Company's Audit Committee since July 2020.
+Audit Committee since July 2020.
 She also has served since November 2016 as Founder and Chief Executive Officer of 605, LLC, as well as Founder and Managing Partner of Dolan Family Ventures.
 Prior to that, Ms. Dolan held several executive roles at Cablevision Systems Corporation, including as Chief Operating Officer from 2014 until its sale in 2016; President of Optimum Services from 2013 until 2014; Senior Executive Vice President of Product Management and Marketing from 2011 until 2013; and Senior Vice President from 2003 until 2011.
 Ms. Dolan has served as a member of the Board of Madison Square Garden Entertainment Corp. ("MSGE") since April 2020; AMC Networks Inc. since 2011; and The Wendy's Company since July 2017.
 Ms. Dolan previously served as a member of the Board of Directors of Madison Square Garden Sports Corp. from 2015 until December 2021 and MSG Networks from 2018 until the merger with MSGE in July 2021.
-From 2010 until its sale in 2016, Ms. Dolan served as a member of the Board of Directors of Cablevision.
-Ms. Dolan previously served on the Foundation Board for SUNY Albany and the National Board for Women in Cable & Telecommunications.
+From 2010 until its sale in 2016, Ms. Dolan served as a member of the Board of Dolan previously served on the Foundation Board for SUNY Albany and the National Board for Women in Cable & Telecommunications.

-Cristiana Falcone Age: 48 Skills and Qualifications: • Senior executive and marketing experience Committees: • None Director Since: 2014 Public company board experience Knowledge of the Company and long-standing service as a Company Director Public Company Directorships Held During the Past 5 Years: • Revlon, Inc. (2014 - present) • Telecom Italia SPA (February 2021 - present) • SVF Investment Corp 3 (April 2021 - present) • Viacom, Inc. (2013 - 2019)
+Cristiana Falcone Age: 48 Skills and Qualifications: Committees: • Senior executive and marketing experience • None Director Since: 2014 Public company board experienceKnowledge of the Company and long-standing service Public Company Directorships Held During the Past 5 Years: as a Company Director • Revlon, Inc. (2014 - present) Telecom Italia SPA (February 2021 - present) SVF Investment Corp 3 (April 2021 - present) • Viacom, Inc. (2013 - 2019)